 She completes evaluations in English, but the opportunity to do evaluations in other languages may be available in the future.
 Dr. Vansiea offers all evaluations virtually via telehealth visits.

-You can self-pay for immigration psychological evaluations using a credit card directly through the EHR secure payment option, and the cost varies based on the type of evaluation you undergo.
-Half of the cost of an agreed-upon fee is required 48-72 hours before your scheduled evaluation.
+You can self-pay for immigration psychological evaluations using a credit card directly through the "pay now" option on the website page at the top and the cost may vary based on the type of evaluation you undergo.
+Half of the cost of an agreed-upon fee is required on scheduling of the evaluation.

 The balance fee is needed prior to releasing immigration psychological evaluations to clients or/and their attorneys.
-Additional fees are assessed and required if a provider must attend your court hearing, and all payments are needed 48-72 hours before the court appearance.
+Additional fees are assessed and required if a provider must attend your court hearing, and all payments are needed prior to scheduling of that appointment.

 You can receive a copy of your psychological evaluation through a patient portal, and your provider faxes a copy to the attorney of record once an authorization for release of records is on file.

-To learn more about immigration psychological evaluations at Coping Nurse Practitioner in Psychiatry Services, P.C., book an appointment by phone or online today.
+To schedule an immigration psychological evaluation at Coping Nurse Practitioner in Psychiatry Services, P.C., please call the office.